particle-iot/docs/src/content/hardware/expansion/feather.md

 To use it, use the [Adafruit_EPD_RK](https://github.com/rickkas7/Adafruit_EPD_RK) library.

-### Adafruit 4-Digit 7-Segment LED Matrix Display FeatherWing
+### Adafruit 4-Digit 7-Segment LED matrix display FeatherWing

 The [Adafruit 4-Digit 7-Segment LED Matrix Display FeatherWing](https://www.adafruit.com/product/3088) provides a numeric clock-like 0.56" high display and is available in several colors (blue, green red, white, and yellow).